 I attended Milford High School, then Sacred Heart University graduating with a BS in Media Studies and Minors in Graphic Design & Political Science.

-What volunteer or charity efforts are you currently involved with?
+What volunteer efforts are you involved with?

 I’m currently a volunteer and official photographer of the Miss Connecticut Scholarship Corporation.

 How do you feel SMS prepared you academically?